 Other Need-To-Have Plugins

-While we do have all the basics of WooCommerce setup with our WordPress site, there are still a few things you’re likely to want to add.
+While we do have all the basics of WooCommerce setup with our WordPress site, there are still a few things you’re likely to want to add, such as ecommerce analytics.
 You don’t need these plugins, but they’re going to help you maximize your store.

 It’s important to communicate with your customers, but it can be hard.
 By installing Follow Ups, you can automate this process.
 For our ebook above, you can send purchasers an email 15 days after they purchase the book to ask them if they’ve enjoyed reading it.
 You can follow up again in 20 days and ask them to leave a review on your product.